 X

-The Village of Twin Lakes contracts with Associated Appraisal Consultants, Inc. for assessment services.
+The Village of Twin Lakes contracts with Associated Appraisal Consultants, Inc. to provide assessment services.
+The Village’s last market revaluation was completed in 2024.

 Associated Appraisal Consultants, Inc.